 The peptide view summarizes the results for each MS/MS spectrum.
 All peptides that match to each spectrum are displayed.
-The exact contents of the list are determined by filters set on the Filter Pane.
 By default the peptides are grouped by spectrum, but the list is sort-able by any of the columns in the table.
-Selecting one or more (click and drag, or use shift+click) items in this list selects those spectra in the peptide data tree (found on the left hand side).
-The bottom panel of this view shows more details about the peptide identification that is highlighted in the top section.
-In this view, we can see the protein that the peptide came from, and a simple alignment between the original de novo sequence for this spectrum (if available) and the peptide found in the database.
+Selecting one or more (click and drag, or use shift+click) items in this list selects those spectra in the peptide data tree (left).